xp3i4/linear/README.md

 For operations of 'M', 'X', 'I', and 'S' the corresponding bases in the read are inserted.
 This is identical to the SEQ for alignment.

-- 12th column, in which the definition of 'SA:Z' is changed because of the change of 6th and 10th columns.
+- The 12th column, in which the definition of 'SA:Z' is changed because of the change of 6th and 10th columns.
 Other tags are identical to the standard.
 Standard definition of the tag can be found at [SAM/BAM format](https://samtools.github.io/hts-specs/SAMv1.pdf) and [Optional tags](https://samtools.github.io/hts-specs/SAMtags.pdf)